mlpack/mlpack/doc/user/methods/hoeffding_tree.md

  * Specifies the strategy to be used during training when splitting a numeric feature.

+ * Several options are already implemented and available for drop-in usage.
- * The `HoeffdingDoubleNumericSplit` _(default)_ class is available for drop-in usage and discretizes the given numeric data into a default of 10 bins.
+   - The `HoeffdingDoubleNumericSplit` _(default)_ class discretizes the given numeric data into a default of 10 bins.
 This expects `double` to be the type of the input data.
- * The `HoeffdingFloatNumericSplit` class is available for drop-in usage and operates similarly to `HoeffdingDoubleNumericSplit`, but expects `float` to be the type of the input data.
+   - The `HoeffdingFloatNumericSplit` class operates similarly to `HoeffdingDoubleNumericSplit`, but expects `float` to be the type of the input data.
- * The `BinaryNumericSplit` class is available for drop-in usage and splits numeric features in two in the way that maximizes gain.
+   - The `BinaryNumericSplit` class splits numeric features in two in the way that maximizes gain.
 This split type is more computationally expensive during training.

  * A custom class must take a [`FitnessFunction`](#fitness-function) as a template parameter, implement several functions, and have an internal structure `SplitInfo` that is used at classification time:

+TODO: note about constructor arguments

 ```c++
 // The job of this class is to track sufficient statistics of training data,